Infisign Showcases Successful Interoperability for Verifiable Credential Issuance and Verification

 Key Highlights:

-- At JFF PlugFest, Infisign showcased various verifiable credentials, including an OBv3 badge and a USCIS document, with detailed issuer and achievement information.
+- Display of Verifiable Credentials: Infisign successfully showcased a range of verifiable credentials, including the JFF PlugFest 3 badge (OBv3), a USCIS identity document, and an additional VC, each displaying essential details like issuer name, badge image, and achievement specifics.

+- Credential Request Handling: The platform adeptly received and processed credential requests initiated by the JFF PlugFest team.

-- The platform processed requests efficiently, enabling users to select credentials for presentation.
+- Credential Selection: Utilizing Infisign's user-friendly interface, the holder could effortlessly select the relevant credentials for presentation.

-- Using the OIDC4VCI protocol, Infisign issued credentials, while OIDC4VP facilitated their verification.

-- This was exemplified in a use case where multiple credentials were issued and verified, requiring specific attributes from each, which could be securely shared through Infisign's wallet.
+- Authentication Success: The platform passed meticulous tests verifying the authenticity of the Verifiable Presentation (VP) and Verifiable Credentials (VCs).

+- Featured Use Case: One standout use case involved issuing multiple verifiable credentials — a Permanent Resident Card, a University Degree Credential, and an Academic Award Credential — to a holder.
+The verifier generated a single verification request requiring specific attributes from each credential.
+Leveraging the OIDC4VP protocol, the holder could then share these credentials using Infisign's identity wallet.

-"Infisign remains steadfast in its mission to provide secure and privacy-centric identity management solutions and this success at PlugFest 3 affirms our progress and the value we bring to the IAM sector," added Aditya Santhanam, Chief Technology and Product Officer at Infisign.
+"Infisign remains steadfast in its mission to provide secure and privacy-centric identity management solutions.
+Our success at PlugFest 3 affirms our progress and the value we bring to the IAM sector," added Aditya Santhanam, Chief Technology and Product Officer at Infisign.

 Sharon Leu, Executive in Residence at JFF Labs, commented, "Companies, like Infisign, that participated in Plugfest 3 work to move interoperability forward.
 Our hope is that through these plugfests we can simulate a marketplace of products that will make it easier to use digital wallets for learning and employment records, and help learners and workers to access quality jobs.
 We applaud Infisign's commitment to using decentralized identifiers and verifiable credentials to give control and privacy to the users."